bf-software/import-helper/README.md

 new features:
 * when `Add Import ┊ Alt+F11 (⌥F11 on Mac)` is invoked, the nearest symbol/identifier to the left of the cursor will be used as the default search text, provided that it was just recently typed in.
+If the text is a partial symbol or module name, it will be completed in the editor upon selecting a symbol or module name that matches that text.

 * as IH loads and parses project source code in the background, it will now update the search results periodically during a search.
 This is mainly useful during the first search of a coding session.
 The user may see the reference counts increasing in the search results as the